 - Can help to stop feelings of fatigue and lessen issues such as binge eating, asthma, and allergies

 Why not give it a try?
 Meditation is inexpensive and does not require any special equipment.
 It can actually be done anywhere you are, at any time!
 The Institute of Applied Meditation gives great information on the different types of meditation that you can take part in.
-Check out their website as well as UNH Health Service's to decide which type fits best for you!Tagged In: anxiety, cardiovascular, distress, Fatigue, Health, Healthy UNH, Meditation for Mental Health, Mental Health, pain, positive, Sleep, Stress, UNH Health Services
+Check out their website as well as UNH Health Service's to decide which type fits best for you!Tagged In: anxiety, cardiovascular, distress, Fatigue, Health, Healthy UNH, Meditation for Mental Health, Mental Health, mental wellness, pain, positive, Sleep, Stress, UNH Health Services

 By: Kelley Simpson